eddiekaiger/SwiftyAttributes/README.md

 **Manually:**

-Download the zip file (or clone the project), and drag `SwiftyAttributes.swift` into your project.
+Download the zip file (or clone the project), and drag all of the swift files from the *SwiftyAttributes* folder into your project.

 # Contact